 - Who Are the Mentors?

-The ISS Peer Mentors are a mix of local and international students working together to assist new students from the time they arrive in Adelaide, attend Orientation and throughout the semester.
-Meet the mentors.
+The peer mentors are a mix of local and international students working together to assist new students from the time they arrive in Adelaide, attend Orientation and throughout the semester.

 - Peer Mentor Selection Criteria